1. What steps do you take to respect patient privacy and dignity?

 3. Which of the following is the most accurate definition of dignity within the context of health and social care?

-Dignity in health and social care means respecting everyone’s value and treating them with compassion and autonomy.
+Dignity in level 3 health and social care means respecting everyone’s value and treating them with compassion and autonomy.
 It involves involving individuals in decisions, maintaining privacy, and promoting independence and self-esteem.

 4. What steps do you take to respect patient privacy and dignity?